-Long before the Facebooks of the world appeared, there were message boards and forums where like minded people could meet to exchange information…and bash each other!
+Long before the Facebooks of the world appeared, there were message boards and forums where like minded people could meet to exchange information and defame each other!
 As copyright laws slowly evolved to apply to the web, the relationship between forums and the DMCA has become one forum owners must know and understand thoroughly.

-“DMCA” is an abbreviation of the Digital Millennium Copyright Act.
-This law was passed in 1998 in an effort to establish parameters for applying copyright law to this wonderful new venture known as the Internet.
+“DMCA” is an abbreviation for the Digital Millennium Copyright Act.
+The legislation establishes parameters for applying copyright law to the Internet.

-The new law was passed because a conflict was building between traditional copyright law and the virtual community sites found on the web.
-The primary problem was you might have an online site with 25,000 members who uploaded items such as songs from time to time.
-The music industry responded by suing the parties uploading the content, but this was problematic since 15 year olds rarely had the money to pay any judgments.
+The new law was passed because a conflict was building between traditional copyright law and Internet community sites.
+Members of online communities were uploading copyrighted content without authorization.
+The music industry responded with a wave of lawsuits, but this proved problematic since 15-year-olds rarely have the money to pay any judgments.

 Copyright holders responded to this problem by suing the sites in addition to the person posting the content.
-Most sites sued in this manner simply went bankrupt.
-Fearing a severe limitation being placed on communications on the web, Congress passed the DMCA and President Clinton signed it into law.
+Most sites went bankrupt.
+Fearing the stagnation of the web, Congress passed the DMCA and President Clinton signed it into law.
 Al Gore did not try to take credit for it.

 Applicability to Forums

-This is important, so let me repeat it.
+This protection is critical, so let me repeat it.
 If a forum complies with the DMCA, it cannot be sued for monetary damages based on a copyright infringement claim.
-A copyright holder can move for an injunction against the forum, but the changes of this occurring are next to none.
+A copyright holder can move for an injunction against the forum, but the chances of this occurring are next to none.

 Purpose of DMCA

 You have undoubtedly read endless criticisms written online regarding the Digital Millennium Copyright Act.
-These criticisms are misplaced because the people writing them do not understand the purpose of the DMCA.
+People voicing these criticisms do not understand the purpose of the DMCA.
 The purpose is not to protect people posting infringing on the copyrighted content of others or copyright holders.
 The purpose of the Act is to protect websites.

 Take a moment to picture the Internet if there were no DMCA.
 Would YouTube exist?
 No. Would Facebook exist?
 No. Would Twitter exist?
 No. Would your forum exist?
 No. Why?
-Each of these sites would have gone bankrupt long ago when they were buried under a tidal wave of copyright infringement sites.
+Each of these sites would have gone bankrupt long ago thanks to a tidal wave of copyright infringement sites.
 With the DMCA in place, they are provided with immunity from liability and go on functioning.

 Richard A. Chapo, Esq.